-On February 1, 2016 we entered into a master credit agreement with certain institutional lenders for a five-year credit facility in an aggregate principal amount of \$1.5 billion.
-The master credit agreement includes a \$500 million unsecured term loan and a \$1 billion unsecured revolving credit facility that will expire on February 1, 2021.
-Under the master credit agreement we may, subject to certain customary conditions, on one or more occasions increase commitments under the revolving credit facility in an amount not to exceed \$250 million in the aggregate and may extend the maturity date up to two times.
-Advances under the revolving credit facility accrue interest at rates that are equal to, at our election, either Bank of America's alternate base rate plus a margin that ranges from 0.0% to 0.5% or the London Interbank Offered Rate (LIBOR) plus a margin that ranges from 0.9% to 1.5%.
+On May 2, 2019 we entered into an amended and restated credit agreement with certain institutional lenders for a credit facility with an aggregate principal amount of \$1.4 billion, including a \$400 million unsecured term loan that matures on February 1, 2021 and a \$1 billion unsecured revolving credit facility that matures on May 2, 2024.
+This agreement amended and restated our prior unsecured revolving credit facility dated February 1, 2016.

+Under the amended and restated credit agreement we may, subject to certain customary conditions, on one or more occasions increase commitments under the unsecured revolving credit facility in an amount not to exceed \$250 million in the aggregate and may extend the maturity date up to two times.
+Advances under the unsecured revolving credit facility accrue interest at rates that are equal to, at our election, either Bank of America's alternate base rate plus a margin that ranges from 0.0% to 0.1% or the London Interbank Offered Rate (LIBOR) plus a margin that ranges from 0.69% to 1.1%.
 Actual margins under either election will be based on our senior debt credit ratings.
-At July 31, 2018, no amounts were outstanding under the revolving credit facility.
+At July 31, 2019, no amounts were outstanding under the unsecured revolving credit facility.
 We monitor counterparty risk associated with the institutional lenders that are providing the credit facility.
 We currently believe that the credit facility will be available to us should we choose to borrow under it.

-Under the master credit agreement, we borrowed \$500 million in the form of an unsecured term loan on February 1, 2016.
-We may, subject to certain customary conditions, on one or more occasions increase commitments under the term loan in an amount not to exceed \$500 million in the aggregate.
-The term loan accrues interest at rates that are equal to, at our election, either Bank of America's alternate base rate plus a margin that ranges from 0.125% to 0.875% or LIBOR plus a margin that ranges from 1.125% to 1.875%.
+On May 2, 2019 \$400 million was outstanding on the term loan under the amended and restated credit agreement.
+Under this agreement we may, subject to certain customary conditions, on one or more occasions increase commitments under the term loan in an amount not to exceed \$400 million in the aggregate.
+The term loan accrues interest at rates that are equal to, at our election, either Bank of America's alternate base rate plus a margin that ranges from 0.0% to 0.125% or LIBOR plus a margin that ranges from 0.625% to 1.125%.
 Actual margins under either election will be based on our senior debt credit ratings.
-The term loan is subject to quarterly principal payments of 2.5% of the loan amount which began in July 2017, with the balance payable on February 1, 2021.
-At July 31, 2018, \$438 million was outstanding under the term loan.
+The term loan is subject to quarterly principal payments of \$12.5 million, with the balance payable on February 1, 2021.
+At July 31, 2019, \$388 million was outstanding under the term loan.

-The master credit agreement includes customary affirmative and negative covenants, including financial covenants that require us to maintain a ratio of total debt to annual earnings before interest, taxes, depreciation and amortization (EBITDA) of not greater than 3.25 to 1.00 as of any date and a ratio of annual EBITDA to annual interest expense of not less than 3.00 to 1.00 as of the last day of each fiscal quarter.
-We remained in compliance with these covenants at all times during the quarter ended July 31, 2018.
+The amended and restated credit agreement includes customary affirmative and negative covenants, including financial covenants that require us to maintain a ratio of total debt to annual earnings before interest, taxes, depreciation and amortization (EBITDA) of not greater than 3.25 to 1.00 as of any date and a ratio of annual EBITDA to annual interest expense of not less than 3.00 to 1.00 as of the last day of each fiscal quarter.
+As of July 31, 2019 we were compliant with all required covenants.